The Chef Patron

-What does chef patron mean in culinary arts?
+What is a chef patron in culinary arts?
 The entrepreneurial chef is known as the chef patron.
 With a mix of skills, of a head chef and an entrepreneur (business owner).
 A chef who owns the restaurant is a very important position with a high level of responsibility.

-In the hospitality industry chef patrons are found in many restaurants creating their own unique styles of menu creativity.
+In the hospitality industry they are found in many restaurants creating their own unique styles of menu creativity.
 Not only the types of menus but also business set ups and branding ideas.
 A very well respected position at the top of the kitchen brigade ladder.

 What is a Chef Patron?
 What They Do, Get Paid & Who to Follow